Infant Jaundice and the Risk to Your Child

 Diagnosing infant jaundice is usually very easy.
 In most cases the doctors at the hospital will confirm that a baby has jaundice before being discharged.
 The standard policy in most cases is to monitor the baby's condition to make sure the jaundice is progressing normally without signs of abnormality.
 Exposing the baby to direct sunlight is often the most simple treatment method to help speed up the processing of bilirubin.

 For cases of jaundice that are more severe or which do not clear up on a normal time frame, doctors will need to intervene with additional levels of treatment.
-The second level treatment for infant jaundice is phototherapy or light therapy.
+The second level of treatment for infant jaundice is phototherapy or light therapy.
 This involves keeping the baby under a special light which emits the type of ultraviolet light waves which are known to stimulate the processing of bilirubin.
 If this is not successful the third level of treatment of very severe jaundice is blood replacement transfusion.
 Some of the baby's jaundiced blood is removed and replaced with a transfusion of non-jaundiced donor blood.

 One management issue is making sure there is communication between the pedestrian, the emergency room, and the hospital.Resources